 Introduction

 Bill Gates, Mark Zuckerburg and Lord Sugar have all ran successful businesses.
 In GCSE Business you will learn the skills they use.
 Candidates will work towards gaining an understanding of the issues facing UK businesses in the 21st century.
-The content of the GCSE will be delivered using examples of business activity and behaviour from local, national and international contexts.

 Course structure